prime31/Nez/Nez.Persistence/JSON_README.md

 ## Advanced: JsonTypeConverter for custom encoding/decoding

 Json lets you add some custom data to the JSON and then fetch it for any strongly typed object.
 You can also fully take over encoding to JSON writing whatever you want for any particular object.
-You can do this by creating an `JsonTypeConverter<T>` and implementing the abstract methods.
+You can do this by creating a `JsonTypeConverter<T>` and implementing the abstract methods.
 Any time Json comes accross an object of Type `T` it will pass it off to your `JsonObjectConverter`.

 The `WriteJson` method will be passed an `IJsonEncoder` which can be used to write custom JSON for your object.
 It will be called *before* the encoder encodes the object's fields and properties.
 If you do not want the encoder to write any data at all you can override `WantsExclusiveWrite` returning `true` (see second example below).

-The `OnFoundCustomData` method will be passed any key/value pairs that do not have corresponding fields/properties.
+When encoding the JSON back to an object, the `OnFoundCustomData` method will be passed any key/value pairs that do not have corresponding fields/properties.

 ```csharp